bsamseth/aws-cli-mfa/README.md

 ## Who wants this

 This is a command-line program that allows you to automate setting up credentials for AWS CLI.
-The program is aimed at the following use-case:
+The program is aimed at the following use case:

 - You have a `~/.aws/credentials` file with credentials for one or more users.
 For instance: